mnr/writing-wip/dimensions_living_book/greta.md

 Greta laughs at my jokes.
 When we visit she looks past Janell to see if I'm there.
 If I am, Janell is dismissed and I get the first hug.
 I've told Greta she is my favorite mother-in-law (she is my *only* mother-in-law) and she agrees that I am her favorite son-in-law.
 (The other son-in-law is aware of this but chooses to ignore my little insults).

-My role in Greta's life is comedic relief--I'm the fun guy.
+My role in Greta's life is comedic relief&mdash;I'm the fun guy.
 With apologies to the family members who wrangle medications and bills and doctor visits, my job is to make Greta laugh.
 When Greta is feeling blue, I put on my walking shoes, leave my home in Portland, Oregon, and drive five days to Stevens Point, Wisconsin.
 I stay for a week, usually longer.

 I'm not sure why I have a close relationship with Greta.
 We didn't survive a plane crash in the Alps, foraging for food together in the frozen mountains.
 She didn't donate one of her kidneys to save me from a terminal illness.
 I've never borrowed money from her.
 Perhaps once for ice cream.
 But still, when I see her, my heart sings.